MicrosoftDocs/learn/learn-pr/azure/enterprise-scale-operations/includes/4-security-governance-compliance.md

 Azure Active Directory reports provide another important view into activity within the enterprise estate and should be regularly reviewed as part of the security monitoring processes.
 The reports include security reports and activity reports.
 Security reports provide insight into an organization's identities, and activity reports provide insight into user behaviors.

 Azure Security Center should be the starting point for security monitoring of Azure resources.
-Enable the Standard tier for all subscriptions via Azure Policy.
+Enable the standard tier for all subscriptions via Azure Policy.

 ## Platform security